A Bipartisan Effort to Make Homeownership More Affordable

 The Housing Opportunity Through Modernization Act was hailed as a significant step towards eliminating barriers to safe, affordable mortgage credit for condominiums when it passed in July 2016.

-Two years later, Senators from both sides of the aisle, led by Tim Scott (SC) and Bob Menendez (NJ), are calling on HUD Secretary Ben Carson to finally make condominium ownership a more feasible option for American families by issuing the final rule for this legislation.
+Two years later, 52 Senators and 120 members of the House of Representatives from both sides of the aisle are calling on HUD Secretary Ben Carson to finally make condominium ownership a more feasible option for American families by issuing the final rule for this legislation.

 In part, the Senators wrote: